firesidefiction/firesidefiction.github.io/about.md

 Inclusivity.
 Diversity.
 Decolonization.
 There are a lot of ways people are talking about breaking the white-male dominance of publishing.
 We tend to like inclusivity as a mission statement, but however you phrase it, Fireside wants to reflect the endless array of people in the world.

-We welcome stories from all writers, and we are especially interested in stories including (but not limited to) the lives, experiences, and viewpoints of women, people of color, LGBTQIA people, people with disabilities, members of religious minorities, and people outside the United States.
+We welcome stories from all writers, and we are especially interested in stories including (but not limited to) the lives, experiences, and viewpoints of women, people of color, <abbr title="L.  G. B.  T. Q. I.  A.">LGBTQIA</abbr>  people, people with disabilities, members of religious minorities, and people outside the United States.
 We strongly encourage submissions from people of those backgrounds, and all others whom traditional publishing has historically excluded.

 In July 2016, we published [\#BlackSpecFic](https://medium.com/fireside-fiction-company/blackspecfic-571c00033717#.oszo8bdcm), a special report on the marginalization of black writers in speculative fiction magazines.
 You can read all the details at the link above, but the summary is: it’s really terrible.
 To that end, Fireside particularly encourages submissions from black writers.
 Send us your stories.